 - Determine how much you overpaid the employee during the pay period.

 - Contact the overpaid employee.
 Explain the situation as soon as you’re aware of the overpayment before taking any action to recover the funds.
-In some states, like Michigan, notifying the employee is a requirement.
+In some states, like Michigan, notifying the employee in writing is a requirement.

 - Inform them you plan to deduct the overpayment out of their next paycheck or process a direct deposit reversal, which you have 5 business days to complete.
 If your employee is in a state where direct deposit reversals are restricted, such as California, the employee must either sign an approval for the reversal or they can pay you back manually with a personal check.
 Either way, ask your employee if a reversal will cause a financial burden (when an employee receives extra money – whether they notice it or not – they may spend it right away).
 If so, try to arrange installments that you both agree on and garnish the employee’s future wages over a period of time.
 The process you select should be agreed upon in writing by you and your employee.

 - Provide any required documentation.
 In some places, like Washington, you’ll need to not only notify the employee but also provide documentation of the overpayment and terms of the adjustment.

 Even if you take all these steps, you may run into issues when trying to recover an overpayment, especially in places where the employee’s consent is needed or when an employee has left your company, which we’ll talk about next.
 In these cases, or when an attempt is unsuccessful, you may seek legal action to recover the overpayment.